ga4gh-rnaseq/schema/rnaget.md

 ## Design principles

-This API provides a means of retrieving RNA-seq expression data via a client/server model.
+This API provides a means of retrieving data from several types of RNA experiments including:

+* Feature-level expression data from RNA-seq type measurements
+* Coordinate-based signal/intensity data similar to a bigwig representation

+via a client/server model.

 Features of this API include:

 * Support for a hierarchical data model which provides the option for servers to associate expression data for discovery and retrieval
 * Support for accessing subsets of expression data through slicing operations on the expression matrix and/or query filters to specify features to be included
+* Support for accessing signal/intensity data by specifying a range of genomic coordinates to be included

 Out of the scope of this API are: